jntm7/Yumikord/README.md

 ## Step 6:

-Send a message (in all lowercase) in any Discord channel within the Discord server you had invited the bot to.
-This message should be replicated in the terminal in the format `[channel] user: "message"`.
+Send a message (in lowercase) in any Discord channel within the Discord server you had invited the bot to.
+- This message should be replicated in the terminal in the format `[channel] user: "message"`.

 As this is a local operation, you must keep the terminal instance running to keep the bot working.

-Terminate the instance once you want to stop, and the bot should display as offline in the Discord channel shortly after.
+Terminate the instance to stop, and the bot should display as offline in the Discord channel shortly after.

 ### Current Bot Commands: